darthcloud/cube64-dx/README.md

   4. Turn off the N64 then turn it back on.
 (The reset button won't recalibrate, since the adaptor doesn't lose power or get reinitialized)

+### 1 player 2 controllers control style

+If connected to two ports of the system at boot time, the adaptor will answer automatically a limited button status and identity commands on the 2nd port.
+This allows to play GoldenEye 007 and Perfect Dark using their respective 1 player 2 controller control style.

+Analog input map for the 1st controller C Buttons will map to the 2nd controller joystick.
+Digital input map for the 1st controller R button will map to the 2nd controller Z button.

 ## Hardware